 at the unknowns & help me identify them.
 Keep checking in to see what others have identified!

-RELATIVELY NEW - A "search function" - Look for it at the top of each page.
+A SEARCH FUNCTION - Look for it at the top of each page.
 Type in the photo number or a key word, like "horse" or a family name like "Gilbert".
 Also, we have a Facebook Fan Page

 For info about deals & various finishes, see our Coupons & Frequently Asked Questions.

 To view pictures full-screen: Once you are in the galleries [example - Towns, Winsted, residences], go to the "style" icon on the right; click on journal.
 Then scroll down from picture to picture.
 Go to "next" at bottom for the next page.
 Repeat.
 For a list of the 50 or so towns go to the About Us